-- 1 the antenatal health promoting visit; - 2 the new baby review; - 3 the six to eight week assessment (the health visitor or Family Nurse led check); - 4 the one year assessment; and - 5 the two to two-and-a-half year review.34 The mandated reviews are based on evidence showing that these are the key times to ensure parents are supported to give their baby the Department of Health, Universal Health Visitor Reviews: Advice for local authorities in delivery of the mandated universal health visitor reviews from 1 October 2015, September 2015 best start in life, and to identify early those families who need extra help.
-To ensure the programme remains up to date with the latest evidence, a review of the evidence base for HCP was undertaken by Public Health England (PHE) and published in March 2015.35 In 2013, the Department for Education (DfE) ran a joint Integrated Review (IR) pilot with the Department of Health (DH) which focused on two-year-olds in registered childcare settings.
+- 1 the antenatal health promoting visit; - 2 the new baby review; - 3 the six to eight week assessment (the health visitor or Family Nurse led check); - 4 the one year assessment; and - 5 the two to two-and-a-half year review.34 The mandated reviews are based on evidence showing that these are the key times to ensure parents are supported to give their baby the 34 Department of Health, Universal Health Visitor Reviews: Advice for local authorities in delivery of the mandated universal health visitor reviews from 1 October 2015, September 2015 best start in life, and to identify early those families who need extra help.
+To ensure the programme remains up to date with the latest evidence, a review of the evidence base for HCP was undertaken by Public Health England (PHE) and published in March 2015.35 A 2016 PHE review found that mandating local authorities to offer universal health visiting reviews has helped increase the eligible population reached by the this service during 2015-16, and that there was widespread support for it to remain in place.36 New regulations, passed in March 2017, ensured that this duty remains with local authorities.37 In 2013, the Department for Education (DfE) ran a joint Integrated Review (IR) pilot with the Department of Health (DH) which focused on two-year-olds in registered childcare settings.
 This was to test the most effective way of undertaking the early years progress check alongside the universal DH Healthy Child Programme and providing parents with a holistic review of their child's development.
 In 2015, DfE provided funding to support the roll out of the IR by all local authorities in England.
-Piloting is currently underway on the second phase of the IR with eight local authority areas, to test different local models of how early years practitioners can collaborate with health professionals to identify parents of two year-olds not in registered childcare settings, so that their children can also benefit from an IR.
-The National Institute for Health and Care Excellence (NICE) has produced public health guidance relevant to each service level of HCP.
+This was piloted in seven local authority areas in 2015-16, to test different local models of how early years practitioners can collaborate with health professionals to identify parents of two year-olds not in registered childcare settings, so that their children can also benefit from an IR.
+The pilot results are currently being considered by the Government.38 The National Institute for Health and Care Excellence (NICE) has produced public health guidance relevant to each service level of HCP.
 These guidelines are intended to ensure local authorities provide effective services and achieve indicators in the Department of Health's Public health outcomes framework for England, 2013 to 2016, across four domains: - 'school readiness' (Domain 1), - 'child development at two to two-and-a-half years' (Domain 2), - 'population vaccination coverage' (Domain 3) and - 'infant mortality' (Domain 4).